julitiux/julitiux/content/posts/the_rust_programming_language.md

 }
 ```

 Bringing a type called std::cmp::Ordering into scope from the standard library.
-Like Result, Ordering is another enum, but the variants for Ordering are Less, Greater, and Equal
+Like Result, Ordering is another enum, but the variants for Ordering are Less, Greater, and Equal.

-These are the three outcomes that are possible when yoy compare two values
+These are the three outcomes that are possible when yoy compare two values.

 ```rust
 use std::cmp::Ordering;
 ```

 The cmp method compares two values and can be called on anything that can be compared.
 Here it's comparing the guess to the secret_number.
 Then it returns a variant of the Ordering enum.
-We use a match expression to decide what do next based on which variant of Ordering was returned from the call to cmp
+We use a match expression to decide what do next based on which variant of Ordering was returned from the call to cmp.

 ```rust
 match guess.cmp(&secret_number) {